 Urinary symptoms e.g. overactive bladder or nocturnal enuresis

-Habit breaking e.g. smoking, nail biting –often only one session is required for these indications
+Habit breaking e.g. smoking, nail biting (often only one or two sessions are required for simple habit breaking)

 Skin conditions e.g. eczema